agnesdeng/mixgb/README.md

     instead
 -   Variables of “factor” type should have at least two levels

-The function `data_clean()` can do a preliminary check and fix some obvious problems.
-However, it would not fix all issues related to data quality.
+The function `data_clean()` serves the purpose of performing a preliminary check and fix some evident issues.
+However, the function cannot resolve all data quality-related problems.

 ``` r
 cleanWithNA.df <- data_clean(rawdata)